 What’s the Difference Between Watt-Hours and Watts?

 Manufacturers always note their generators’ watt-hour capacity as well as their peak power, measured in watts.
-While they sound similar, they actually measure two very different facets of the generator:
+While they sound similar, they actually measure two very different facets of the generator.
+The EIA has published an in-depth comparison of watts vs watt-hours, but let’s take a quick peek:

 Watt-hours (or Wh) is a measure of the battery’s capacity.
 If your battery is a bucket, this tells you how large the bucket is.
 A 1,200 Wh battery stores more than a 120 Wh battery, and as such could run a gadget 10x longer than the latter.

 Watts is a measure of the inverter’s peak power.
-If watt-hours is the bucket, consider watts as the diameter of the bucket’s opening.
+If watt-hours are the bucket, consider watts as the diameter of the bucket’s opening.
 In other words, how much electricity it can provide at one time.
-A 1500 watt generator can provide 3x more electricity at one time than a 500 watt generator.
+A 1500-watt generator can provide 3x more electricity at one time than a 500-watt generator.
 High-energy items like hair dryers and coffee makers require anywhere from 1,000 to 2000 watts just to turn on, while laptops and smartphones only need 15 to 60 watts.

 Both your capacity (watt-hours) and peak power (watts) are determined by your energy needs, so take a look at your gadgets and make the call.